 - The need of ternary operator gets eliminated in scala as “if blocks”, “for-yield loops”, and “code” in braces return a value.

-Q3.
-Tell the advantages of companion objects when used in scale.
+4) Tell the advantages of companion objects when used in Scala?

 Instead of having static methods or variables, scala has singleton or companion objects.
 These objects are then compiled to classes which have static methods.
 Some advantages of these companion objects are listed below: